donalffons/opencascade.js/README.md

 [Detailed list of supported classes](dist/Supported%20APIs.md)

 This number does not include `typedef`'d template classes, as these are not yet supported by the build system.
-There is however support vor all `Handle_`-types (which specialize the `opencascade::handle<...>` template class).
+There is however support for all `Handle_`-types (which specialize the `opencascade::handle<...>` template class).

 ## What if I need some parts of the OpenCascade library in my project that are currently not supported by the build system?